survival-lumc/ValidationCompRisks/Prediction_CSC.md

         maximum of the absolute differences between actual risks and risk predictions;

-    -   Calibration intercept/slope estimated using pseudovalues:
+    -   Calibration intercept/slope estimated using pseudo observations:

         -   If on average the risk estimates equal the actual risks, the calibration intercept will be zero.
 A negative calibration